IntelLabs/vdms/kubernetes/README.md

 ```
 # Bringing up your cluster to run Multi-node Cluster for VDMS application #

-Clone the VDMS github reposistory on the Master Node and Worker Node
+Clone the VDMS github repository on the Master and Worker nodes.

 On the Master node follow the steps below after downloading the VDMS image -
 ```bash